hotdaamn/asuswrt-merlin-wiki/HOWTO-Compile-From-Source.md

 ![20gb](http://members.home.nl/frits.pruymboom/Howto%20Compile%20From%20Source/20gb.png)

-* Crank up some specs give it some more ram and proccesing power, It doesn't sound as a heavy work load but making your .trx image for the router actually takes a long time on a slow proccesor
+* Crank up some specs give it some more ram and procesing power, It doesn't sound as a heavy work load but making your .trx image for the router actually takes a long time on a slow processor

 ![customize](http://members.home.nl/frits.pruymboom/Howto%20Compile%20From%20Source/customiza%20hardware.png)